AC optimal power flow in the presence of renewable sources and uncertain loads: A randomized approach to CR-AC-OPF

-where $n_\theta$ is the dimension of $\theta$, and e is the Euler number.
-Then, with probability at least $1-\beta$ , the solution $\tSOC$ of problem \eqref{eq:scenario_cert} satisfies $ \V(\tSOC)\le\varepsilon. $ \end{theorem} Note that, in the above theorem, we guaranteed with high confidence $(1-\beta)$ that the solution returned by the SwC has a risk of violation of constraints less than the predefined (small) risk level~$\varepsilon$.
+Note that, in the above theorem, we guaranteed with high confidence $(1-\beta)$ that the solution returned by the SwC has a risk of violation of constraints less than the predefined (small) risk level~$\varepsilon$.